openid/eKYC-IDA/openid-connect-authority.md

 # Scope and Requirements

-Use cases relating to Legal entities and initiated by an End-User relate to "authority to act" where the End-User themselves is authorizing the presentation of the claims.
+Use cases relating to legal entities and initiated by an End-User relate to "authority to act" where the End-User themselves is authorizing the presentation of the claims.
 In one example a director of a company has the authority to act on its behalf.
-When communicating data in this example there will be data about the delegated authority including:
+When communicating data in this example there will be data about the authority including:

 * Which entity the authority applies to
 * Claims about the entity that has the authority to act